 As different commodities travel at a different speed over a screen of any certain pitch, the screens are built so that the pitch of each screen can be changed to regulate the speed of travel and secure the most exact separation on that screen.
-Please remember that the longer the seed stays on the top scalping screen, the less time the seed will have on the bottom sifting screen.
 The condition of the seed itself and the screen used will have to be the guide in determining what pitch to use for best results.
 Experiment with various adjustments to familiarize yourself with results